Makame Mbarawa

 Professor Makame Mbarawa is a Tanzanian CCM politician and a nominated Member of Parliament.
+He is currently the Minister of Transport in Tanzania.

+Political career

 He served as the Minister of Communication, Science & Technology from 2010 to 2015.
 He thereafter served as the Minister of Water and Irrigation in the Magufuli administration for eleven days before being transferred to head the infrastructure docket.
+He continued as the Minister of Works and Transport once president Samia Suluhu Hassan took office in 2021.
+Following her reshuffle of the cabinet in September 2023, he retained his role over just the Minister of Transport as the ministry was split into two.